silent-code/RoboND-Kinematics-Project/writeup_template.md

 ### Project Implementation

 #### 1. To complete the project I filled in the `IK_server.py` file with the forward and inverse kinematic code we implemented in the IK_debug.py python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 The code has been shown to guide the robot to successfully complete at least 8/10 pick and place cycles.
+The final image is a screen cap showing the successful placement of the 8 objects in the bin.

+![alt text][image5]